-9. What is required to claim a student in an exceptional education category?
+10. What is required to claim a student in an exceptional education category?

-In order to claim a student in exceptional education, an assessment must be made, a staffing must have taken place, an IEP must have been written, a matrix must have been completed, and a student must be scheduled in an exceptional program.
-In TERMS, the student's A10 Schedule panel and A23 Special Program panel must agree with the IEP.
+To claim a student in exceptional education, an assessment must be made, staffing must have taken place, an IEP must have been written, a matrix must have been completed, and a student must be scheduled in an exceptional program.
+Records out of compliance, in TERMS, during the FTE Survey Window will receive BASIC FTE funding and will not generate additional ESE funding (based on student's matrix).
+The student's A10 Schedule panel and A23 Special Program panel must match the student's IEP.

-10. When a student is scheduled for a pull-out course, such as speech therapy, but does not attend speech class during the survey week or during the six days prior to survey week, is that student's speech course eligible for funding?
+11. When a student is scheduled for a pull-out course, such as speech therapy, but does not attend speech class during the survey week or during the six days prior to survey week, is that student's speech course eligible for funding?